oracle-livelabs/security/accessgovernance-oci-iam/perform-policy-review/perform-policy-review.md

   In this task, you will review and certify OCI IAM review tasks raised by the campaign created in the previous task.

-1. From your browser, go to the Oracle Access Governance Console.
+1. From your browser, go to the Oracle Access Governance Console using the URL mentioned in *Lab 4: Task 1*

-2. Enter **Oracle Access Governance Campaign Reviewer** username and password (Harlan Bullard))
+2. Enter **Oracle Access Governance Campaign Reviewer** username and password (Harlan Bullard)

     **Username:**
     ```